rthalley/dnspython/README.md

 instead of the default registry scanning method, run `pip install dnspython[wmi]`.

+If you want to try the experimental DNS-over-QUIC code, run `pip install dnspython[doq]`.

 Note that you can install any combination of the above, e.g.:
 `pip install dnspython[doh,dnssec,idna]`